blakegarretson/essentials/main.md

 **Welcome to my carefully curated list of the best free programs for MacOS, Windows, and Linux!**

 This is the free software that I find essential for personal/hobby use.
-These are the programs that I either immediately install when I set up a new computer, or I end up installing as I need them.
-I have tried a number of solutions in each category before choosing one that I like the most.
-I maintain this list for my own convenience so I can quickly remind myself of (and find) all the software that I thought was best the last time I evaluated a category.
-In some cases I have listed alternatives, honorable mentions, or close seconds.
+These are the programs that I either install immediately when I set up a new computer or end up installing as I need them.
+I have tried numerous solutions in each category before settling on my favorite.
+I maintain this list for my own convenience, allowing me to quickly recall and find  the software I deemed best during my last evaluation of a category.
+In some cases I have included alternatives, honorable mentions, or close seconds.
 Having said that, I try not to include redundant programs unless they bring something to the party.
-I'm not trying to make a comprehensive list of all free software; this is a decidedly opinionated list of the software I have chosen as my favorites out of the myriad of options.
+My intention is not to create a comprehensive list of all free software; this is a subjective compilation of my personal favorites from the vast array of available options.

 Many of these programs are cross-platform, but if an app doesn’t support at least Windows and Mac, I will make a note of that and usually list alternatives.
 All of these programs are free for personal use, and many (if not most) are open-source as well.
 If there are commercial versions available for a program, the free version listed here is not a time-limited trial, and it is useful without upgrading to a paid version.